Cannot remove or disable unwanted plugin from VMware vCenter Server

 7. Close the window.

-Note: If the plug-in still appears, a restart of the vSphere Client may be required.
+Note: If the plugin still appears in UI, a restart of the vSphere Client may be required.

 1. Log in to the vSphere Web Client with an vCenter Server Administrative user.